 AMBITION STRATEGIC PILLARS ENABLERS Develop into a leading international e-commerce and logistics service provider Intensify organic growth by investing in sales excellence, and by broadening our customer base in selected market segments Expand our activities through external partnerships or acquisitions, to leverage synergies of scale and continue to deploy new, transformative service offerings.
 Ramp up our cross-border business activities as a driver of growth and profits.
 Further develop our high-density last-mile capabilities, with pick-up and drop-off points in selected markets.
 Focus on client centricity "We direct all our energy towards adding value to our customers."
-Drive operational excellence "We continuously improve our processes towards total quality and efficiency" Reinvent, secure and grow our anchorage services in Belgium to citizens, businesses and public institutions 5.
-Defend and grow our existing business in Belgium, by targeting additional parcel customers and by adjusting our offering and operations for the declining mail market.
-6. Build, develop &amp; acquire new activities, for citizens, institutions and businesses, focused on e-commerce, digitization and logistic services.
-7. Transform our organization to be more flexible, while maintaining strong social responsibility Invest in business technologies and simplification "We serve our client through technology enabled solutions and leverage data and technology to simplify our processes and offering," Be a reference in social and environmental sustainability in all markets we operate in 8.
-Reduce our environmental footprint, by decarbonizing the e-commerce value-chain, as well as by re-using and re-cycling packaging.
-9. Be a career lifter for our employees, incorporate DE&I values in everything we do, in a safe, healthy environment of wellbeing.
-Invest in our people & culture "We care for each of our employees.
+Drive operational excellence "We continuously improve our processes towards total quality and efficiency" Reinvent , secure and grow our anchorage services in Belgium to citizens, businesses and public institutions Defend and grow our existing business in Belgium, by targeting additional parcel customers and by adjusting our offering and operations for the declining mail market.
+Build, develop & acquire new activities, for citizens, institutions and businesses, focused on e-commerce, digitization and logistic services.
+Transform our organization to be more flexible, while maintaining strong social responsibility Invest in business technologies and simplification "We serve our client through technology enabled solutions and leverage data and technology to simplify our processes and offering."
+Be a reference in social and environmental sustainability in all markets we operate in Reduce our environmental footprint, by decarbonizing the e-commerce value-chain, as well as by re-using and re-cycling packaging.
+Be a career lifter for our employees, incorporate DE&I values in everything we do, in a safe, healthy environment of wellbeing. • Invest in our people & culture "We care for each of our employees.
 We lift our careers and develop our skills for the future."

-To implement the strategy, management is committed to act on the basis of 4 key leadership behaviors, considered to best reflect the core values of bpost
+To implement the strategy, management is committed to act on the basis of 4 key leadership behaviors, considered to best reflect the core values of bpost bpost has operated and generated value for almost 2 centuries.

-We Care We are Clear We Collaborate We continuously Improve We care about the wellbeing and development of our employees as well as the sustainability and quality of the services we deliver to our clients We clarify the priorities of bpostgroup, incl. roles & responsibilities, and engage in open & transparent communication and feedback to the entire organization We collaborate as one group, sharing best practices across business units, teams & functions, and we create value together with our clients We continuously improve our services through a mix of high-quality execution and operational excellence supported by innovation, continuous feedback loops and strong technological developments bpost has operated and generated value for almost 2 centuries.
 Today, its significance exceeds its benefits to the entire Belgian society.
 Over the past decade, bpostgroup has invested to progressively spread its reach and positive influence at the international level, with a strong footprint in North America, Europe, Asia and Australia.
 Its value creation is tangible and omnipresent: